Mom sparks backlash for piercing newborn’s ears in hospital

 Mom sparks debate after sharing footage of her daughter with pierced ears just one day after her birth

-A mom on TikTok has sparked an online debate after she pierced her newborn daughter’s ears one day after giving birth.
+A mother on TikTok has sparked an online debate after she pierced her newborn daughter’s ears one day after giving birth.

-The mom, who goes by the username @laraticaofficial on the app, shared the clip of her daughter Lara one week ago, where it has since been viewed more than 1 million times.
+The woman, who goes by the username @laraticaofficial on the app, originally shared the recently resurfaced clip of her daughter Lara last year.

-In the 15-second video, Baby Lara is seen wearing a set of floral stud earrings in the hospital, just one day after her birth.
-She then shows current footage of her daughter, who is now four months old, wearing a pair of silver hooped earrings.
+In the 15-second video, baby Lara is seen wearing a set of floral stud earrings in the hospital, just one day after her birth.
+The child’s mother then showed current footage of her daughter, who was then-four months old, wearing a pair of silver hooped earrings.

 “The time past [sic] too fast.
 Missing you being this small,” she captioned the TikTok.